Ruud Gullit: 1980s

+1990s

-The Dutch travelled to the 1990 World Cup as one of the favourites, but the team failed to perform as expected.
-There was also internal trouble related to selection of the national team coach (players consulted had voted for Johan Cruijff, but the Dutch FA and especially its leader Rinus Michels snubbed them and chose Leo Beenhakker).
-Gullit's knee injuries also hampered his play, but his dribble and shot against Ireland helped the Netherlands qualify for the second round.
-There they met West Germany, in a game marred by an altercation between Frank Rijkaard and Rudi Völler.
+Gullit's knee injuries also hampered his playing time at the 1990 FIFA World Cup, but his dribble and shot against the Republic of Ireland helped the Netherlands qualify for the second round.
+The Netherlands faced West Germany in a match marred by an altercation between Rijkaard and Rudi Völler.
 The Germans gained revenge for their defeat at Euro 1988 by beating the Netherlands 2–1 and going on to win the tournament.

-1992 saw the Netherlands again among the favourites for silverware in Sweden at Euro 1992.
-Gullit appeared in strong form against Scotland in their opening game of the tournament as he supplied Dennis Bergkamp with a goal.
-But after drawing with Russia and beating Germany, the Netherlands suffered a shock exit on penalties to Denmark, who ended up winning the championship's Henri Delaunay Trophy.
+At UEFA Euro 1992, Gullit appeared in strong form against Scotland in their opening game of the tournament as he supplied Bergkamp with the only goal of the match.
+However, after a goalless draw with CIS and beating Germany 3–1, the Netherlands suffered a shock exit on penalties to Denmark in the semi-finals, after a 2–2 draw; during regulation time, Gullit assisted Rijkaard for a late equaliser.
+The Danish side ended up winning the championship's Henri Delaunay Trophy.

 In 1993, Gullit and Netherlands manager Dick Advocaat began what was to be a long-running dispute which ultimately ended Gullit's international career.
-Advocaat's decision to play Gullit on the right side of midfield in a game against England at Wembley, rather than his usual central position, upset Gullit and this was exacerbated by his substitution for Marc Overmars.
-Gullit refused to play for the national team following this but later changed his mind and agreed to return, facing Scotland in May 1994.
+Advocaat's decision to play Gullit on the right side of midfield in a game against England at Wembley, rather than his usual central position, upset him and this was exacerbated by his substitution for Peter van Vossen.
+Gullit refused to play for the Netherlands following this but later changed his mind and agreed to return, facing Scotland in May 1994.
 Shortly before the 1994 World Cup, Gullit walked out of the pre-tournament training camp and would never play international football again.
-In December 2013, while appearing on Dutch television program Studio Voetbal, Gullit and Advocaat stated they were both at fault in the matter and regretted it.